-Sokolowsky had been at the forefront of the strikes – at their height more than 10,000 workers had walked off the job – but just a few nights before his murder Sokolowsky had spoken to a Waterbury labor group and suggested that the workers needed to be more conciliatory with the factory owners.
+Sokolowsky stood at the forefront of the strikes.
+At their height more than 10,000 workers had walked off the job.
+But just a few nights before his murder, Sokolowsky had spoken to a Waterbury labor group and suggested that the workers needed to take a more conciliatory stance with the factory owners.

 More details came out about Sokolowsky that raised even more questions.
 When he married Alexandra in Boston, the name he used was Frank Genuitis.
-He had used this name while he lived in Canada, also.
+He had also used that name when he lived in Canada.

-Even more unusual, police discovered Sokolowsky had been aligned with the Russian government in the days before the 1917 revolution had installed a communist government.
+Even more unusual, police discovered Sokolowsky had been aligned with the Russian government in the days before the 1917 Russian Revolution.
 Was he perhaps still an anti-communist using his position with the AFL to thwart Bolshevik influences within the active Connecticut labor movement?

 The police wanted to know more.
 They wanted to talk to Alexandra, his wife.
 But she was nowhere to be found.
-As police began looking, the found Alexandra had left New Haven, stopped briefly in Bridgeport, and from there had slipped into New York City.
+As police began looking, they found Alexandra had left New Haven.
+She stopped briefly in Bridgeport, and from there had slipped into New York City.

-When they found her, Alexandra had disguised herself, donning dark, tortoise-shell glasses and a blazing red dress, to declare that she was aligned with the Bolsheviks.
+When they found her, Alexandra had disguised herself, donning dark, tortoise-shell glasses and a blazing red dress.
+She declared her alignment with the Bolsheviks.
 The young woman explained that yes, Frank had been an agent of the Russian government under the tsar.
 His name was actually Orloff.
 Later, she acknowledged, the pair had worked for the Canadian government, reporting on the activities of Russians in Toronto and North America.

 Finally, they came to America where Frank had used his language skills for the AFL.
 However, she said, none of this factored into his death.
 He had died because she had thrown acid in his face, and spying had nothing to do with it.

 Frank Sokolowsky, she told police, had taken up with another woman (or women).
-Though the woman she named, a young New York widow named Katherine Neveloff, denied any improper relationship with Frank, Alexandra had been convinced otherwise.
+The woman she named, a young New York widow named Katherine Neveloff, denied any improper relationship with Frank.
+But Alexandra believed otherwise.

-She had found letters between the two, and though she could not read them, a friend told her they were love letters.
-Fearing she would lose Frank, Alexandra became obsessed with the idea of disfiguring him so that no one else would find him attractive.
+She had found letters between the two, and though she could not read them, a friend described them as love letters.
+Fearing she would lose Frank, Alexandra grew obsessed with the idea of disfiguring him so that no one else would find him attractive.